veenaram29/Electronics_Veena/Assignment_6/finalProject.md

 - Neopixels LED matrix
 - Movement senor belt
 - Cutter, tape, etc
+- Might need more stuff!

 User testing:
--Do a minimum viable product and test it with users.
+- Do a minimum viable product and test it with users.
  Based on the test module deploy with users to create interactivity and engage people in a heathy habit through the help of technology.